codex-storage/codex-research/design/proof-erasure-coding.md

 This limits the choices that we can make.
 The limiting factors seem to be:

-- Maximum number of blocks, determined by the field size of the erasure coding algorithm
+- Maximum number of shards, determined by the field size of the erasure coding algorithm
 - Number of blocks per proof, which determines how likely we are to detect missing blocks